-Stage 2: If a bidder succeeds in passing Stage 1 of the evaluation, then it will have its detailed tender response to the British Council's requirements evaluated in accordance with the evaluation methodology set out below.
+Stage 3: If a bidder succeeds in passing Stages 1 and 2 of the evaluation, then it will have its detailed tender response to the British Council's requirements evaluated in accordance with the evaluation methodology set out below.
+Information provided as part of Qualification Questionnaire (if used) responses may also be verified as part of this stage.